b3-exmo/b3-exmo.github.io/docs/Tithing/Tithing.md

 ### Quoting Malachi
 > *Prove me now herewith . . . if I will not open you the windows of heaven, and pour you out a blessing, that there shall not be room enough to receive it.*

 Chapter divisions weren’t present in the original revisions of the King James Version.
 The Bible, including the book of Malachi, was one big ol' wall of text.
+Context can carry over across those drawn boundaries between chapters.
 The book of Malachi is a criticism of the temple priest class in ancient Judaism.
 Chapter 2 verse 1 says [“And now, O ye priests, this commandment is for you.”](https://www.churchofjesuschrist.org/study/scriptures/ot/mal/2?lang=eng&id=p1#p1)

 [Chapter 3 verses 8 - 11](https://www.churchofjesuschrist.org/study/scriptures/ot/mal/3?lang=eng&id=p8-p11#p8) are ==not directed to the general public== to contribute to God’s storehouse.
 They’re reprimanding the priests for misusing the tithing funds to live lavishly.
 Malachi is saying that this misuse of tithing is why, as 3:9 says, “[ye are cursed.](https://www.churchofjesuschrist.org/study/scriptures/ot/mal/3?lang=eng&id=p9#p9)”

 Chapter 3 verse 3 is a threat to “[the sons of Levi](https://www.churchofjesuschrist.org/study/scriptures/ot/mal/3?lang=eng&id=p3#p3)”.
 What we today call the Aaronic Priesthood was only found in those of Levitical bloodline and lineage.

-This is not an admonition for the general public, us common folk in [current year] reading the Old Testament. _He is talking to the priests of the temple_.
+This is not an admonition for the general public, us common folk in [current year] reading the Old Testament. _He is talking to the priests of the temple_, telling them that if they shape up, they'll be blessed.

 &nbsp;

-#### Quoted pretty often
-I'm not going for a comprehensive list of how often this passage is mentioned when talking about tithing.
+This passage in Malachi gets quoted pretty often.
+While I'm not sure how to prove this, what I won't do is make a comprehensive list of how often this passage is mentioned when talking about tithing.
 You don't want to read that, and I don't want to write it.

 That said, here are some references I found from a cursory search: